-Minimizing food waste is being prioritized even further during the COVID-19 pandemic as consumers seek to visit the grocery store less often.
-But the lack of regulation, standardization, and general understanding of date labeling on food products (such as ‘best by’ and ‘use by’ dates) leads to billions of dollars per year in food waste in the US alone.
+As consumers seek to visit the grocery store less often over fears of potentially contracting COVID-19, minimizing food waste is being prioritized even further during the pandemic .
+But the lack of regulation, standardization and general understanding of date labeling on food products (such as ‘best by’ and ‘use by’ dates) leads to billions of dollars per year in food waste in the US alone.

-Researchers from the University of Maryland College of Agriculture & Natural Resources explained that date labels on food products (except infant formula) are often entirely at the manufacturer’s discretion and are “not supported by robust scientific evidence.”
-In an attempt to address this, the researchers set out to clarify the science – or lack thereof – behind food date labels, highlighting the need for interdisciplinary research and global research trends in their recent publication.
+Researchers from the University of Maryland College of Agriculture & Natural Resources explained that date labels on food products (except infant formula) are “not supported by robust scientific evidence,” and often entirely at the manufacturer’s discretion.
+To address this, the researchers set out to understand the science, of lack thereof, behind food date labels.
+They highlighted the need for interdisciplinary and global research trends in their recent publication.

 Because there is no regulation when it comes to labeling, phrases like ‘best by,’ ‘best if used by,’ and ‘use by’ confuse consumers.
 The labeling is simply the manufacturer’s best estimation based on taste or quality, and it is not scientifically proven.